enduracode/enterprise-web-library/Documentation/Guides/GettingStarted.md

 	More information on this is available from our developers; please [ask for help in the forum](https://community.enterpriseweblibrary.org/).

 5. Run the `Website` project.
-If you see a page that says "The page you requested is no longer available", everything is working and you can begin building your system.
+If you see a home page that reads “Welcome to the Enterprise Web Library!”, everything is working and you can begin building your system.

 ## Adding a database